Skip to main content

 Mortgage term vs. amortization

 One of the most common sources of confusion for prospective home buyers is the difference between a mortgage term and amortization period.
 Here is a short answer: A mortgage term is the length of your current contract, at the end of which you'll need to renew; The amortization period is the total life of your mortgage.
-A typical mortgage in Canada has a 5-year term with a 25-year amortization period.
+A typical mortgage in Canada has a 5-year term with a 25- or 30-year amortization period.

 Mortgage term